FernandoBuGu/Java/randomMutationsSimulator/readme.txt

 subgroups.
 The individuals could have genomic differences according to biological distance.
 Germline and somatic mutations can be simulated in the created individuals from the corresponding reference genome.
-This could be applied to cancer studies, for instance, to take into account the occurrence of benign mutations in different clinical subgroups
+This could be applied to cancer studies, for instance, to take into account the occurrence of benign mutations in different clinical subgroups.

 The example is based on typeinfo/pets/PetCreator.java (page 406) Think in Java 4th Edition - Bruce Eckel.